 Indiana Teacher Testing Requirements

-Teachers who hold a license in another state may be exempt from the Praxis exams when obtaining an Indiana certification if they hold a valid license that is equivalent to the one for which they are applying and have a letter on school letterhead written by an administrator verifying that they have taught for at least three years full-time at an accredited out-of-state school, they may be able to waive the testing requirements.
+Teachers who hold a license in another state may be exempt from the required exams when obtaining an Indiana teacher certification.
+If applicants already hold a valid license that is equivalent to the one for which they are applying and have a letter on school letterhead written by an administrator verifying that they have taught for at least three years full-time at an accredited out-of-state school, they may be able to waive the testing requirements.

 Indiana Teacher Salary and Jobs